 Water Treatment System: $25 to $150

 You might not need this if your campground has safe drinking water, but a water treatment system is great to have if you go on hikes or are wild camping.
-I use the Sawyer Mini and it costs just $22.
+I use the Sawyer Mini and it is one of the cheapest filters of its kind.
 There are other options too, like UV filters, water purification tablets, and larger filters.
 Backpacker has a good article on choosing a water treatment system.